hyroai/agenda/README.md

-`Agenda` is a declarative specification language for conversations, focused on specifying knowledge and abilities, rather than sequential flows or conversation trees.
+`Agenda` is a declarative specification language for conversations, focused on specifying knowledge and actions, rather than sequential flows or conversation trees.

 We attempt to answer the question - what would a conversation AI framework look like if it were strapped down to the minimum possible requirements - the things you'd have to tell your agent even if it were human.

-These requirements would be the bot's abilities and knowledge.
+These requirements would be the bot's actions and knowledge.

-- Abilities - what can the bot actually achieve in the world on behalf of the user.
+- Actions - what can the bot actually achieve in the world on behalf of the user.
 This is usually done via foreign APIs which the bot can call.
 Example: "The bot can order a pizza by calling http://order.com/pizza and has to give a phone, address and pizza_size".
 - Knowledge - what does the bot know and will be able to let the users interacting with it know.
 Example: "The bot should know that our opening hours are 2pm to 10pm.".

-Given a specification of knowledge and abilities, Agenda will transform them into a bot that can interact with users, helping them access its abilities and knowledge.
+Given a specification of knowledge and actions, Agenda will transform them into a bot that can interact with users, helping them access its actions and knowledge.

 This is how a specification looks like: